My 5 Go-To Campgrounds in Bodega Bay

 Photo credit: Jessica Iler

 Doran Regional Park is a popular destination for camping enthusiasts at the southernmost edge of Bodega Harbor.
-It’s one of the best spots to camp in because Doran Beach is a short walk to one of the best beaches in Bodega Bay.
+I think it’s one of the best spots to camp in because Doran Beach is a short walk to one of the best beaches in Bodega Bay.

 Its golden-sand beach stretches two miles between Bodega Harbor and the open ocean and offers more than 120 tent and RV campsites.